shparkivozhyk/Frontcamp/mongo2.md

 { "_id" : "Latvia", "carriers" : [ "JetClub AG", "Blue Jet SP Z o o", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways" ] }
 </code></pre>

-### 4.What are the carriers which flue the most number of passengers from the United State to either Greece, Italy or Spain?
+### 4. What are the carriers which flue the most number of passengers from the United State to either Greece, Italy or Spain?
 Find top 10 carriers, but provide the last 7 carriers (do not include the first 3).
 Show result as { "_id" : "<carrier>", "total" : 999}
 <pre></code>
 db.airlines.aggregate([
     {